Tuesday, 26 July 2016

 • Do not discontinue your anti-rejection medication no matter how great you feel, even if you think your transplanted kidney is working well.
 Stopping them may cause rejection to occur.

-• Your KTP Doctors will recommend periodic testing of Bloods levels of your anti-rejection medications to ensure the right dosing, Keep on doing these recommended blood tests at told intervals and inform your KTP doctors without fail so they can tailor the dose as per your body's requirement.
+• Your KTP Doctors will recommend periodic testing of blood levels of your anti-rejection medications to ensure the right dosing, Keep on doing these recommended blood tests at told intervals and inform your KTP doctors without fail so they can tailor the dose as per your body's requirement.
 Many transplanted patients slacken in this routine once they feel perfectly healthy, which exposes them to the risk of graft rejection.

 Precautions for warding off Infections: